rohan-v8rma/Verilog-Vectors/README.md

 ```
 The `#10` command advances time by 10 units.
 So, Hello World is displayed after 10 units of time.

+## Rise and Fall

+TODO

 # `initial` and `always` Statements

+Two basic structured procedure statements or procedural blocks are `always` ([synthesizable](#synthesizable-vs-non-synthesizable-code)) and `initial` ([non-synthesizable](#synthesizable-vs-non-synthesizable-code)).

+General common information about these blocks:

+- All behavioral statements can appear only inside these blocks
+- Each `always` or `initial` block has a separate activity flow (concurrency)
+- There can be multiple `always` and `initial` blocks in a module
+- All procedural blocks start from simulation time 0
+- Cannot be nested

 `initial` and `always` statements describe independent processes (blocks of code), meaning that the statements in one process execute autonomously.